 The patent uses language that we’ve seen in another recent patent from Google, such as one I wrote about in the post How Google May Trigger Answer Box Results For Queries.
-It refers to receiving trigger query data that identifies one or more trigger queries and one or more sets of authoritative users, each set of those authoritative users are associated with a respective trigger query, The combinations of authoritative users and trigger queries produces a snippet based upon user data.
+It refers to receiving trigger query data that identifies one or more trigger queries and one or more sets of authoritative users, each set of those authoritative users are associated with a respective trigger query, The combinations of authoritative users and trigger queries produce a snippet based upon user data.
 So, when a query from a searcher might result in search results from authoritative users being returned, profiles of those people might show up along with snippets about them.

 The patent tells us that the advantages in using it include:

 - Displaying authoritative users and associated snippets in search results enables searchers to discover and connect with other searchers.

 - This connection of people is intended to improve user engagement with search services